Material culture tells the story of people and their things: allowing us insights into the significance that objects held for people in the past.

 Interweaving practical and theoretical approaches to material culture, this course explores ethnoarchaeological and experimental archaeological approaches to objects, alongside functional analyses of a broad range of artefact types.

-You will discover the theories underpinning our understanding of the material world while developing invaluable practical skills: from designing and executing your own experimental archaeology project, the analysis of microscopic wear and residue traces, working with objects from excavations and museum collections, to making a short documentary film for the heritage sector.
+You will discover the theories underpinning our understanding of the material world while developing invaluable practical skills such as designing and executing your own experimental archaeology project, the analysis of microscopic wear and residue traces, working with objects from excavations and museum collections or making a short documentary film for the heritage sector.

 Whatever your period of interest is, this course will equip you with the skills and experience you need to begin a career in cultural heritage, academia, or commercial archaeology.

 The York Experimental Archaeological Research (YEAR) centre, where you'll complete much of your practical work, is increasingly being recognised as a world-leader in experimental research.
-With our (BioArCh) and palaeocology (PalaeoHub) laboratories located nearby, you'll be able to carry out outdoor experiments then take your work inside for processing and analyses .
+With our (BioArCh) and palaeoecology (PalaeoHub) laboratories located nearby, you'll be able to carry out outdoor experiments then take your work inside for processing and analyses.

 Informality is one of our distinctive qualities - the atmosphere in our department is friendly, supportive and enthusiastic.
 We want you to develop your potential and thrive at York.

-You'll carry out a piece of original independent research using appropriate scientific or laboratory (MSc) or disciplinary (MA) skills.
+You'll complete a dissertation and related assessed lecture, carrying out a piece of original independent research using appropriate scientific or laboratory (MSc) or disciplinary (MA) skills.